radiantone/entangle/README.md

 ## Overview

 Entangle is a *different* kind of parallel compute framework for multi-CPU environments.
-It allows for simple workflow design using *plain old python* and special decorators that control the type of parallel compute needed.
+It allows for simple workflow design using *plain old python* and special decorators that control the type of parallel compute and infrastructure needed.

 One key feature of entangle is fine-grained control over individual functions in a workflow.
 You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.
 No central scheduler or workflow manager is needed.